kubeshop/testkube-tilt/README.md

 # Testkube Local Development with Tilt

-This project provides a local development environment for running Testkube workflows using Tilt, enabling fast iteration on tests and services.
+This project shows how to set up a local development environment for running [Testkube](https://testkube.io) workflows using [Tilt](https://tilt.dev), enabling fast iteration on both tests and services without having to commit changes to git or Testkube to run updated tests.

+You can use the included Tiltfile as is in your own project by adjusting configuration parameters to match your repository setup, or use this as a blueprint for new projects with corresponding requirements.
+Don't hesitate to open issues on this repo for improvements/bugs/etc.

+The project depends on a [Testkube Runner Agent](https://docs.testkube.io/articles/agents-overview#runner-agents) running in a local Minikube Cluster, to which Tilt will automatically sync both Workflows and tests as they are updated locally.
+Furthermore, the projectcan be configured to automatically (re)run tests as they (or the target services) are updated (see below).

+Head over to the Testkube documentation to read more about the foundation for the approach used in this project.

 ## Prerequisites